Doctor’s Appointments You Should Be Making This Year

 Eye Doctor - Every One to Two Years

-Many eye diseases, like glaucoma, do not present symptoms in the early stages so a baseline and continued eye care help prevent vision loss and other concerns down the road.
+Many eye diseases, like glaucoma, do not present symptoms in the early stages, so a baseline and continued eye care helps prevent vision loss and other concerns down the road.
 Expect a vision exam and come prepared with any eye concerns.
+It’s also a great time to get the prescription up-to-date!

 Gynecologist - Every One to Three Years

-Regardless of sexual activity, starting at 21 all women should see a gynecologist.
-Frequency in visits will depend on the recommendation of your provider based on many factors like age and normal test results.
-Routine pap smears and breast exams help prevent cancers and conversations about STIs, birth control, and of course, having children are a part of good gynecological health.
+Regardless of sexual activity, starting at 21, all women should see a gynecologist.
+Frequency of visits will depend on the recommendation of your provider based on many factors, like age and normal test results.
+Routine pap smears and breast exams help prevent cancers, and conversations about STIs, birth control, and, of course, having children are a part of good gynecological health.

 Woman checking in with receptionist Gateway Hancock Health